OAOSIDL/oaosidl-site/members.md

     </div>
     <div class="span3">
         <h3>Douglas Gardner</h3>
         <p>First year Computer Science with Artificial Intelligence student.
-A regular abuser of the Freedom of Information Act who likes monolithic spreadsheets, purchasing domains, PHP and complaining about the lack of Dr Pepper available on campus.</p>
+A regular abuser of the Freedom of Information Act who likes monolithic spreadsheets, purchasing domains and complaining about the lack of Dr Pepper on campus.</p>
         <small><a href="http://chippy.ch/">chippy.ch</a></small>
     </div>
     <div class="span3">
         <h3>Owain Jones</h3>
         <p>Gloucestershire hailing Artificial Intelligence and Robotics student.
 Currently working an industrial year with the Remote Sensing Group at Plymouth Marine Laboratory.
-Particularly interested in the field of Search and Rescue robotics.</p>
+Particularly interested in hedgehogs and Search and Rescue robotics.</p>
         <small><a href="http://odj.me/">odj.me</a></small>
     </div>
 </div>